-It is important to understand how and who will be operating and interacting with the building and making sure that the Building Information is in a useable and accessible format.
-Identify the levels of information that will benefit each user group and ensure that this is provided prior to handover; a standard Building Manual for detailed information, a quick start guide of key asset information (for estates team / facility managers) and a Building Users Guide for the every day user groups.
+- 5.26.
+It is important to understand how and who will be operating and interacting with the building in use and making sure that the building Information is in an accessible useable format.
+Identify the levels of information that will benefit each user group and ensure that this is provided prior to handover; a standard Building Manual for detailed information, a quick start guide of key asset information (for Estates and Facility Managers) plus a Building Users Guide (BUG) for the everyday user groups. - 5.27.
 To accurately monitor and compare predicted performance with actual in use performance, a client should be provided with an updated multi-disciplinary model with 'as built' information.
-This model can support asset management, inform maintenance strategies, monitor in-use performance, consider the viability and impact of future adaptation, and plan for end of life.
+This model can support asset management, inform maintenance strategies, monitor in use performance, consider the viability and impact of future adaptation, and plan for end of life.

+CC1.
+Operational emissions Issue

+Outcome Buildings designed to achieve net zero operational Greenhouse

+Gas emissions.

-CL IMATE CHANGE: CC1.
-Operational emissions Issue CC1.
-Operational emissions Outcome Buildings designed to achieve net zero operational Greenhouse Gas emissions.
-Performance verification 'As built' building information confirms that the amount of Greenhouse Gas emissions associated with the building's operational energy on an annual basis is zero or negative.
-SCIM RIBA Plan of work Guidance Strategic Assessment 0: Strategic Definition CC1.1 Strategic priorities Consider how a building designed to achieve net zero operational GHG emissions will support NHSS values and sustainability strategic investment priorities.
-Action: Apply y POE learnii ng & adopt soft landings approach Initial Agreement 1: Preparation and Briefing CC1.2 Net zero Set clear project outcomes, that are in accordance with Scottish Government's Net Zero Public Sector Building standard, to be included in the project brief.
+'As built' building information confirms that the amount of Greenhouse Gas emissions associated with the building's operational energy on an annual basis is zero or negative.

+SCIM RIBA Plan Guidance of work

+Strategic Assessment

+Strategic Definition Strategic priorities

+Consider how a building designed to achieve net zero operational GHG emissions will support NHSS values and sustainability strategic investment priorities.

+Preparation

+Net zero

+Set clear project outcomes, and register/ align with Scottish Government's NZPSB5 and calculated on NHSE NZB58 standards, to be included in the project brief.
 This will include aspirations in relation to operational energy targets and emissions and a requirement to deliver a net zero GHG emissions development, where early OBC option appraisal selects a major construction investment.

-EUI Identify an EUI benchmark that can be specified in the brief and utilised during early design stages.
-Utilise existing data captured on the NHSS energy monitoring site, identifying best practice projects where possible, to help inform the EUI.
+Identify utilising the brief, the SoA and NHSE NZB58 an EUI benchmark(s).
+Review EUI with existing data captured on the NHSS energy monitoring site. identifying best practice and trends where possible, to inform an IA agreed EUI.
 This figure will serve as an Operational Energy Target for the building.

-Responsible energy hierarchy approach Within the brief, require a responsible energy hierarchy approach to be adopted.
+Responsible energy hierarchy approach

+Within the brief, require a responsible energy hierarchy approach to be adopted.
 This will require all development proposals to first minimise energy demand by adopting passive design and fabric first approaches.
-Once the building form, orientation, fenestration and is façade is optimised, further efficiencies should be achieved through the design and energy performance requirements have been optimised, the remaining energy demand should be generated from renewable sources that support the NHSS net zero aspirations.
-Space heating and cooling demand Within the brief, adopt a passive design targets, for example <15 kWh/m2.yr for heating demand and similarly for cooling demand or utilise existing data on the NHSS energy monitoring site, identifying best practice projects that then informs an indicative benchmark that can be referenced within the brief - this can be Fabric performance Within the brief, require the specification of highly efficient fabric and external shading design to reduce the heating and cooling demand.
+Once the building form, orientation, fenestration and is façade is optimised, further efficiencies should be achieved through the design and integration of highly efficient systems and services.
+Finally, once the design and energy performance requirements have been optimised, the remaining energy demand should be generated from renewable sources that support the NHSS net zero aspirations.

+Space heating and cooling demand

+Within the brief, adopt a passive design target, for example no more than 15 kWh/m2/yr for heating demand and similarly for cooling demand or utilise existing data on the NHSS energy monitoring site, identifying best practice projects that then informs an indicative benchmark that can be referenced within the brief - this should be reviewed and agreed with the project team, client and NDAP during IA stage, and developed during subsequent stages.

+Fabric performance

+Within the brief, require the specification of highly efficient fabric and external shading design to reduce the heating and cooling demand.